llaske/cordova-plugin-wkwebview-file-xhr/README.md

 # cordova-plugin-wkwebview-file-xhr 3.0.0

+## About Sugarizer update

+`XmlHttpRequest` look file from path relative to `Sugarizer.app/www/`.
+That's correct when request are launched from a JavaScript file run from `index.html` but it's incorrect when launched from a subdirectory (in an activities).
+This patch use the current location as current path.

 ## About the cordova-plugin-wkwebview-file-xhr

 This plugin makes it possible to reap the performance benefits of using the WKWebView in your Cordova app by resolving the following issues: